Related ECFMG Services

 Since ERAS was established, ECFMG has served as the designated Dean’s office for students and graduates of international medical schools, assisting these individuals with the ERAS application process for first- and second-year (PGY-1 and PGY-2) residency positions.

-International medical students/graduates who apply to programs that participate in ERAS must request an ERAS Token, a unique identification number, from ECFMG.
+International medical students and graduates who apply to programs that participate in ERAS must request an ERAS Token, a unique identification number, from ECFMG.
 The Token allows applicants to access AAMC’s MyERAS website, where they can complete their residency application, select the programs to which they will apply, and assign supporting documents to these programs.

 For detailed, up-to-date information on ERAS Support Services at ECFMG, visit the ERAS section of the ECFMG website at www.ecfmg.org/eras.